 I feel this is where the line in the sand is finally drawn.
 Yes, a Magento store has membership options to support your needs just like Shopify.
 The difference here is that these options aren’t plug and play.
 Magento offers you more options than Shopify due to its open source e-commerce platform design—and most of these solutions are found by reaching out to the large Magento community.

 With that said, I don’t see the availability of nuanced options worth the cost difference.
 In my opinion, Magento is more of an ‘enterprise’ solution than a small business solution.
 Yes, the membership options costs are similar, but they don’t account for what you will have to most likely pay a coder to develop and launch your site.

 First off, let me say that both platforms are great.
 Most of my concerns relate to their business practice more than larger software and or e-commerce platform issues.

-With that said, the e-commerce platform that is the clear winner based of my detail review of both platforms is Shopify.
+With that said, the e-commerce platform that is the clear winner based on my detail review of both platforms is Shopify.

 Shopify’s ease of access, a relatively low cost to build and launch a store, and growing community base make it the clear winner for non-enterprise level businesses.

-Thank you for visiting our BLOG; Please check out these other great resources that will help you get with your store: Best Shopify Cheat Sheet, Social Media and why you should incorporate it to your store, and The very best resources for your store.
+Thank you for visiting our Shopify Insider Blog @ Blackbelt Commerce; Please check out these other great resources that will help you get with your store: Best Shopify Cheat Sheet, Social Media and why you should incorporate it to your store, how to utilize 2 of the hottest 2019’s trends, what are the advantages of e-commerce?, and the very best resources for your store.
 As always, please send me a note I will be sure to answer @ firstname.lastname@example.org

 What are the top Shopify stores doing?